IFI Design Distinction Awards (IFI DDA)

 HOW TO ENTER

-The Design Distinction Awards are open to all our Interior Architects/Designers, working across a broad spectrum of expertise, who have completed an award-winning project within the last three years.
+The Design Distinction Awards are open to all our Interior Architects/Designers, working across a broad spectrum of expertise, who have completed a project within the last three years.
 All Interior Architecture/Design focus areas are eligible to enter, including a special category for outstanding work by design students.

 While IFI member affiliation is not a condition of entry, we encourage all our member networks to support the IFI DDA program as a unique opportunity to highlight the best in creative talent from them respective countries; showcasing those leading the way in design innovation on an internationally recognized world stage.